antisoupbarrier/Pumpkin-seed-classifier/README.md

 eb create seedtype-serving-env
 ```

-You will need to capture the elastic beanstalk service url host within the predict-test.py to make a request.
+You will need to capture the elastic beanstalk service url host and update the url within predict-test.py to make a request.
 You can find this within the logs after running eb create, or obtained on the AWS Elastic Beanstalk Environments page.

 ```bash
 python predict-test.py